Product managers

 Recommended flow

-Review one workflow -> inspect the example -> run the generator -> align the output to your team channel
+Review a workflow, inspect the example, run the generator, and export the output to the channel your team already uses.

 Proof

-Teams see concrete examples before they touch the generator, which makes the output standard easy to trust.
+Teams can inspect the structure before they generate, which makes the output standard easier to trust and reuse.

 Action

-The next action is always clear: explore a workflow, run a guided example, or request a rollout conversation.
+The next step stays clear: explore a workflow, run a guided example, or choose the plan that fits your rollout.

 Modules